organix/uFork/ufork-wasm/examples/peer_chat/README.md

 simply by navigating away
 (or closing the browser tab/window).

-Chat messages are sent via the Actor Wire Protocol (see ../../awp.md) over a WebRTC transport, providing secure peer-to-peer communication.
+Chat messages are sent via the [Actor Wire Protocol](../../awp.md) over a WebRTC transport, providing secure peer-to-peer communication.

 ## Running the app

-Make sure you have Deno (https://deno.land) installed.
-Run the following command from the "ufork-wasm" directory to start the web server:
+Make sure you have [Deno](https://deno.land) installed.
+Run the following command from the `ufork-wasm` directory to start the web server:

     deno run \
         --allow-net \